bartificer/programming-by-stealth/docs/pbs83.md

 ### Kitchen Sink Example 1 — Everything but Image Caps

 The easiest way to illustrate Cards in use is with an example.
 As a first example, let’s create a Card that has everything but image caps.
 That is to say, a Card with a header, a regular Card image (not an image cap), a Card body, a Card list, and a Card footer.
-The Card body will contain a Card title, a Card sub-title, some regular Card text, and a Card link.
+The Card body will contain a Card title, a Card subtitle, some regular Card text, and a Card link.

 ```html
 <!-- The Card -->